Arsenic-33/notes/index.md

 – You cannot change the value of R0
 – It is legal to use R0 as the destination, but it will still be 0 after you do it!
 – `add R0,R2,R3` ; does nothing (R0 will not change)
-•** R15 holds status information**
+• ** R15 holds status information**
 – Some instructions place additional information in R15 (is the result negative? was there an overflow?)
 – Therefore, R15 is for temporary information (not a safe place to keep long-term data)

 ### Registers and memory
 • Register file
-– 16 registers (too small to hold all your variables) – Each register holds a 16-bit word
+– 16 registers (too small to hold all your variables)
+– Each register holds a 16-bit word
 – Names are R0, R1, R2, ..., R15
 – You can do arithmetic on data in the registers
 – Use registers to hold data temporarily that you're doing arithmetic on
 • Memory
 – 65,536 memory locations
 – Each memory location holds a 16-bit word
 – Each memory location has an address 0, 1, 2, …, 65,535
-– The machine cannot do arithmetic on a memory location – Use memory locations to store program variables and the program itself
+– The machine cannot do arithmetic on a memory location
+– Use memory locations to store program variables and the program itself

+### Copying a word between memory and register
+• There are two instructions for accessing the memory
+– load copies a variable from memory to a register
+• `load R2,x[R0]` copies the variable x from memory to register R2
+• `R2 := x`
+• R2 is changed; x is unchanged
+– store copies a variable from a register to memory
+• `store R3,y[R0]` copies the word in register R3 to variable y in memory
+• `y := R3`
+• y is changed; R3 is unchanged

 [^1]: Each 16-bit register is 16 copies of the reg1 circuit